-While a clear focus of peer on peer abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils are also abusive.
+While a clear focus of child-on-child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils are also abusive.

 These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police.